How to Avoid Holes in Your Tufting Fabric (and Fix Them Easily)

 In conclusion

-Making a hole in your canvas is always unpleasant... but it's also a normal part of learning how to tuft.
-The important thing is to understand why it happens , and to know how to correct it without stress.
+Making a hole in your tufting is always unpleasant… but it's also a normal step in learning to tuft.
+The important thing is to understand why it happens , and to know how to correct it without stressing out.

-Be kind to yourself, keep experimenting, and remember: even the greatest rugmakers started out making mistakes.
+Be kind to yourself, keep experimenting, and remember: even the greatest rugmakers started by making mistakes.
 You're on the right track!

 0 Kommentare